 I ensure that only the plugins needed are left on the blog.

-As of when this line is written, I have 15 plugins active on the blog.
-I can reduce this number to 12 if I want to, but I prefer having some functions for visually appealing purposes only.
+As of this writing, I have 15 plugins active on the blog.
+I can reduce this number to 12 if I want to, but I prefer to keep some functions for visual appeal only.ย

 Here is what I do to bring this number to 15 plugins.